-This shaved brussels sprouts salad is an excellent fall and winter side dish.
-It's an easy way to get fresh, green vegetables on the table during colder months.
+This shaved brussels sprout salad recipe is an excellent fall and winter side dish.
+You can make it It's an easy way to get fresh, green vegetables on the table during colder months.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.